English français deutsch italiano norsk português español Dutch Japanese Russian Chinese Korean Swedish Arabic

 [please refer to FAQ index for more info about this new area]

-Some of the questions we have received so far are included here - we'll add progressively to this area whenever the pagebuilding schedule allows.
+Some of the questions we have received so far are shown below.

 Answers to the questions can be found further down this page.
-If you have a question that isn't dealt with here, why not e-mail me - michael2007 (at) happychild.org.uk - and I'll see if I can help.
+If you have a question that isn't dealt with here, why not e-mail me and I'll see if I can help.
 Please note, however, that with an exceptionally busy schedule it isn't possible to reply to everyone who writes :)

 1. I am reading the Speed Reading Book by Tony Buzan and I am unsure about the Meta-Guiding Technique.
 Can you explain it?